Trustee - Chair

 Rebecca provides the strategic lead for all Studio Wayne McGregor activity.

-Kate works on marketing, press and communications for Studio Wayne McGregor.
+Kate works on marketing, press and communications and manages creative content for Studio Wayne McGregor.

 Louis joined the company in 2010 after graduating from The Royal Ballet School, Covent Garden.
 He is represented by First Model Management and has been featured in editorials and commercials including Charlotte Tilbury, NOWNESS, 'What Lies Beneath' by Rick Guest and the album artwork for FKA Twigs.
 His work also includes campaigns for Patrik Ervell, Westfield Shopping Centre and Uniqlo.

 Trustee - Vice Chair